HTM-Elves/Getting-Started/docs/md/05-Publish-Your-Fork.md

 * You succeeded in using GitHub Pages to publish a home page for your new organization
 * The files in the `public/` folder are accessible to the Organization as a whole.
 The icons beside each dummy tutorial link are stored inside the `public/` folder, and the `index.html` file in at the root of your repository is able to show them.

-In the next steps , you'll see how to create a Demo tutorial and publish it to your new Organization.
+Soon you will create a Demo tutorial and publish it to your new Organization.
+To automate this process as much as possible, you should generate a _Personal Access Token_ on GitHub.

 </details>
 </section>